Maturango Museum Calendar including lectures, exhibits, concerts, free days, children’s programs, meetings, special events and more.

 The History House is one of the oldest residential houses in Trona (built around 1920) and is a treasure trove of items from yesteryear.
 The Trona Railway Museum displays artifacts from the Trona Railway and the Caboose will be open to those able to navigate the steep stairs to get in and out.

-show events in Searles Valley from the early mining days to the present plant ownership.
-Since this is our final stop, once you have finished viewing all the cool “stuff”, you can head home, we just ask that you let the Field Trip leader know you are leaving.
+After lunch we’ll head to our final stop, the Old Guest House Museum.
+This building was built around 1917 and is one of the oldest buildings in Searles Valley.
+Originally it was built as four apartments and was remodeled as a guest house with twelve rooms for visitors to Trona.
+The twelve rooms show events in Searles Valley from the early mining days to present plant ownership.
+Since this is our final stop, once you have finished viewing all the cool “stuff”, you can head back, we just ask that you let the Leader of the Field Trip know you are leaving.

-9am: Meet at the Maturango Museum for check-in.
+9am: meet at the Maturango Museum for check in.
 Participants will be required to sign a liability waiver.
 Car caravan will be organized and for those that want to carpool, we’ll figure it out there.

-Be sure you have enough gas (less than 100 miles round trip), car, and tires in good running order.
-Usual dress code for field trips applies: hat, sunscreen, comfortable walking shoes, layered clothing,
+Be sure you have enough gas (less than 100 miles round trip), car and tires in good running order.

-water, and camera (although some of the buildings ask for no photographs).
-It is better to have these items and not need them than need them and not have them.
+Usual dress code for field trips applies: hat, sunscreen, comfortable walking shoes, layered clothing, water, camera (although some of the buildings ask no photographs).
+It is better to have these items and not need them, than need them and not have them.

 Details